shibatch/sleef/.github/ISSUE_TEMPLATE/issue_template.md

 If you want us to process your issue, you will need to pay a fee.
 The specific amount you need to pay will be determined by negotiation, depending on the nature of the issue and your project.
+If a significant percentage of those who will benefit from the change you want to make are considered to be direct or indirect customers of your company, you will be required to pay a fee.

 By becoming a sponsor of our project, you will receive a substantial discount on the cost of processing your issue.